 Some large breed dogs are actually the most loyal, cuddly, gentle-natured pets you could ever imagine having.
 While it is true that not all dogs are the same, certain breeds have more family-friendly characteristics.

 If you’re looking for a dog that would suit your family based on their temperament, you’ve come to the right place.

-One look at a Labrador Retriever’s lovely face and your heart will instantly melt.
+One look at a Labrador Retriever’s lovely face, and your heart will instantly melt.
 These are the least aggressive dog breed, with a kind nature and stable temper.

 Labrador Retrievers are very active and highly energetic dogs that serve as the perfect playing buddies for children.
-They’re extremely tolerant and won’t react badly if your child pulls its ears or climbs on it.
+They’re extremely tolerant and won’t react badly if your child pulls its ears or climbs on them.

 Collies make excellent watchdogs, but this does not mean they are aggressive.
-They are in fact a very gentle breed that does well with children.
+They are, in fact, a very gentle breed that does well with children.
 Their ancestral herding skills make them good babysitters as well.

 These dogs are extremely intelligent and very easy to train.
 A lot of movies have even been made around them, portraying their lovable and loyal character.

 Collies have strong bonds with families and view everybody as a friend, which is pretty rare.

 These canines are calm, peaceful and very tolerant creatures.
 Their friendly and affectionate personality makes them the perfect family pet.
 Given the appropriate training, this people-pleasing breed can be very obedient dogs.

 Bernese mountain dogs don’t need intensive exercise, so you don’t have to worry about taking them on daily walks.
 However, they do love running fast and rolling around, so they need big spaces.